Managing Home Maintenance Costs

 When we packaged a fragile item to send in the mail, we used a wadded up old newspaper to cushion it, not Styrofoam or plastic bubble wrap.

 Back then, we didn’t burn gasoline just to cut the lawn.
 We used a push mower that ran on human power.
 We shoveled snow by hand and did not use a gas guzzling pollution spewing snow blower.
-We exercised by working so we didn’t need to go to a health club to run on treadmills that operate on electricity.
+Working gave us exercise so we didn’t need to go to a health club to run on treadmills that operate on electricity.

 But he’s right; we didn’t worry about energy foot prints back then.